kubernetes-sigs/gateway-api-inference-extension/docs/proposals/0845-scheduler-architecture-proposal/README.md

 Describing the interface extension points & flow is the simplest way to convey the intent of what the framework should enable:

+### ProfileHandler

+ProfileHandler is a schedler plugin with two extension points - ProfilePick, and ProcessProfilesResults.
+Below is a detailed explanation about these extension points.
+Only a single ProfileHandler plugin may be defined per scheduler.

-### ProfileSelect (or ProfilePick)
+### ProfilePick

-ProfilePick is the entry point into the scheduling cycle (called by the framework).
-ProfileSelect, selects profiles conditionally based on:
+ProfilePick is the entry point into the scheduling cycle (called by the framework). it selects profiles conditionally based on:

 - Request data
 - Results of previously executed SchedulerProfiles
 - Cycle State

-ProfileSelect will be continuously called so long as profiles are returned; multiple profiles may be returned in a single call.
-Only a single ProfileSelect function may be defined per scheduler.
+ProfilePick will be continuously called so long as profiles are returned; multiple profiles may be returned in a single call.
+ProfilePick extension point will be configured as part of a ProfileHandler plugin.
+Since there is only a single ProfileHandler plugin, that means there is only a single ProfilePick function.

 ### Scheduler Profile Run